 The Board's primary function is to direct and supervise the business and affairs of the Fund.
 The Board currently consists of four directors, at least two of whom shall at all times be resident in Mauritius.
 All board meetings of the Fund are chaired from and decisions are taken in Mauritius.
 The members of the Board are appointed by the holder of the Management Share.

-The Fund is currently managed by a unitary Board of four members, residents of Mauritius, out of whom two (2) is Non-Executive and two (2) are Independent Non-Executive Director.
+The Fund is currently managed by a unitary Board of four members, residents of Mauritius, out of whom one (1) are Non-Executive and three (3) are Independent Non-Executive Director.